-Two Sullivan County Schools net $8,500 in TVA grants
+Two Sullivan County schools net $8,500 in TVA grants

-Innovation Academy received $5,000 and Sullivan East Middle School received $3,500, which TVA said it awarded the schools in partnership with Bristol Tennessee Essential Services and Bicentennial Volunteers Incorporated, a nonprofit for TVA retirees.
+Innovation Academy received $5,000, and Sullivan East Middle School received $3,500, which TVA said it awarded the schools in partnership with Bristol Tennessee Essential Services and Bicentennial Volunteers Inc., a nonprofit for TVA retirees.

 Innovation Academy teacher Brandee Bridges said her school will use the funding to teach students how to design robots.